 I continue to have strong interests in ancient Gnosticism and the Nag Hammadi Codices, though over the years I have expanded my interests to other apocryphal texts as well as martyrdom traditions.
 Several article projects are currently underway, such as on the Gospel of Peter.
 I have also translated and written a comprehensive introduction to a Coptic Encomium on John the Baptist for the first volume of the More New Testament Apocrypha (MNTA) project (published by Eerdmans in 2016) and will have a translation and introduction to a Dialogue Between John and the Revealer (a fragmentary Coptic text) appearing the second MNTA volume in 2020.

 A few years ago, under the influence of my then significant other (a talented archaeologist and wonderful human being), my interests in antiquity were expanded from textual analysis to material culture (and to find points of intersection between them).
 For example, I published a “narrative” analysis of a set of fourth-century mosaics from Roman Britain, which have a strong mixture of Christian and Greco-Roman mythical images set within a spatial setting of moral progression through dualistic struggle.
 This article appeared in the inaugural special issue of the Bollettino di Archeologia Online (the conference proceeding of the 2008 International Congress of Classical Archaeology), though an earlier presentation of that paper was given in Amsterdam at the Theoretical Roman Archaeology Conference (TRAC 2008).
 I have also drawn upon stable isotope analysis of Roman diet to reassess socio-economic readings of 1 Cor.
 8 and 10 (recently published in the Journal for the Study of the New Testament).
 I am also working on a co-edited chapter applying Deleuze to the Acts traditions (not only canonical Acts, but also the apocryphal Acts of Cornelius).
 My interest in New Testament studies has me engaged in current research on the Pauline epistles.

 The Personal Side

 As a Canadian scholar living in the United States – and having lived in the United Kingdom for four years – I have developed a fascination and deep appreciation for diverse cultural expressions.
 I was born in Owen Sound ON Canada, but raised in Toronto.
-I’ve lived in the heart of Seattle for over six years, where I share my home with two amazing cats (Lyr and Freyja), my four quail, and a small balcony garden from which I can see the Space Needle and, on a clear day, the mountains and the bay.
+I’ve lived in the heart of Seattle for over six years, where I share my home with my amazing cat Freyja and a small balcony garden from which I can see the Space Needle and, on a clear day, the mountains and the bay.
 I have a love of art, literature, and food.
 I also have a love of pop culture, specifically comic books from the 1960s to ’80s, and have volunteered for the charity Heroes Initiative.
 I also enjoy creative writing, though I have only published a handful of short stories and poems (speculative fiction and fantasy) in token markets, though I do have a few graphic novels begging to come out of me.

 I am very much an antiquarian.
 I love history and I love old things.
 A former professor of mine at Wilfrid Laurier University, upon learning that I had some sort of relational connection to Sir William Tite (the British architect from the 19th century), once remarked “well you come by it honestly enough”.
 I love old books and libraries.
 When I travel, I want to explore ancient buildings, ruins, museums, and wander through historic landscapes.
 I also have a few antiques — including a small collection of straight razors, an old spinning wheel, a collection of vintage dress hats (which I do wear on occasion), and a tea trolley along with a collection of tea pots and tea cups.